 You can read a synopsis of that study here:

-Nitrates typically come from nearby or upstream agriculture but may also come from your septic system if you are on a well.
+Nitrates typically come from nearby or upstream agriculture.
+They may also come from your own septic system if you are on a well.
 While USEPA allows up to 10 mg/l, the level at which I would be concerned is 3 mg/l.
 This study above finds an association with cancer at 5 mg/l.

+If you want healthy drinking water you have to remove the contaminants.
 Obtain and review a copy of your local water quality report to learn if you have nitrates in your water.
+If you have your own well, then call me and we’ll test your water.

-To remove nitrates from drinking water you can use either a nitrate resin, which is like a water softener for the whole house but made specifically for nitrate removal or, more commonly, people would use reverse osmosis at the kitchen sink to avoid drinking it.
+To remove nitrates from drinking water you can use either a nitrate resin, which is like a water softener for the whole house but made specifically for nitrate removal.
+More commonly, people would use reverse osmosis at the kitchen sink to avoid drinking it.
 At high levels I personally would not bathe in it either.
 I don’t know whether nitrates are absorbed through the skin or not.
 Better safe than sorry later.